Highett (East) - Cheltenham

 Population growth drivers in Highett (East) - Cheltenham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Highett (East) - Cheltenham's population is around 26,072 as of Nov 2025.
-This reflects an increase of 1,987 people since the 2021 Census, which reported a population of 24,085 people.
-The change is inferred from the estimated resident population of 25,866 from the ABS as of June 2024 and an additional 661 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,983 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Highett (East) - Cheltenham's growth rate of 8.2% since the 2021 census exceeded the SA3 area's growth rate of 5.7%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 84.4% of overall population gains during recent periods.
+Highett East-Cheltenham's population was approximately 25,939 as of February 2026.
+This figure represents an increase of 1,854 people since the 2021 Census, which recorded a population of 24,085.
+The growth is inferred from ABS data showing an estimated resident population of 25,866 in June 2024 and an additional 700 validated new addresses post-Census.
+This results in a population density ratio of 2,967 persons per square kilometer, placing Highett East-Cheltenham in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate of 7.7% since the Census exceeded its SA3 region's average of 5.6%.
+Overseas migration contributed approximately 84.4% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on the latest annual ERP population numbers, Highett (East) - Cheltenham is projected to grow by 5,390 persons to 2041, reflecting an increase of 19.9% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on demographic trends and latest ERP population numbers, Highett East-Cheltenham is projected to grow by 5,390 persons to 2041, reflecting a total increase of 20.5% over the 17-year period.

 Frequently Asked Questions - Population